boardzilla/boardzilla-docs/docs/game/flow.md

 careful with passing expressions directly to Flow commands that rely on game state.

-For example if you want to loop through some cards laid out in a board Space called "field", something like the following is probably **not** what you want:
+For example if you want to loop through some cards laid out in a Space called "field", something like the following is probably **not** what you want:

 ```ts
   forEach({